-At the same way Fehmi ,lain and Tristan we also have to make sure that our subjects will be normally distributed and not belong to some type or circle in the SN but unlike fehmi we don’t want to collect random data from user , at the end we want to understand the nature of the connection , how we can identify interests ? , how we can seek for user friend with command interest? , how large the users sampling we need for understanding common phenomenon in SN ?
+At the same way Fehmi ,lain and Tristan [2011] we also have to make sure that our subjects will be normally distributed and not belong to some type or circle in the SN but unlike fehmi we don’t want to collect random data from user , at the end we want to understand the nature of the connection , how we can identify interests ? , how we can seek for user friend with command interest? , how large the users sampling we need for understanding common phenomenon in SN ?

-oyd and Elision [2007] understand the advantage SN since the involved from variety of millions of users we can extract from them concluded information check for interests connection .
+Boyd and Elision [2007] understand the advantage SN since the involved from variety of millions of users we can extract from them concluded information check for interests connection .
 Liu, et al. [2006] have mentions the user interests are basically can gather together and can be called “tastes” (examples: favorite music, books, film, etc), they argued that Friend connections are not the only network structure worth investigating.
 They examined the ways in which the performance of tastes constitutes an alternate network structure, which they call a ‘‘taste fabric.’’
 The used system of classification derived from the practice and method of collaboratively creating and managing tags to annotate and categorize content called Folksonomies were used in the experiment to weave the taste fabric.
 Their idea was based on philosophical and sociological theories of taste and identity to weave a semantic fabric of taste.
 They mined 100,000 social network profiles, segmented them into interest categories and then normalized the folksonomies in the segments and mapped them into a formal ontology of identity and interest descriptors.

 Shardanand and Maes [1995] represent users as vectors of (item, rating) pairs, and compute taste-similarity as statistical correlation between the two vectors, or alternatively as cosine similarity of the two vectors in n-dimensional item space.